ReventlessDev/reventless-core/README.md

 **NOTE**: The `./scripts/pulumi-up.sh` exports the environment variable `PULUMI_ACCESS_TOKEN` to make it to the Pulumi CLI available.
 Export another value and set a `#` before the apropriate line inside`.env` to use another token.

-## Setup environment for local development of actual project and framework side by side
+## Setup environment for local development of actual project and framework side by side -- DEPRECATED

+**🚨 We encountered some deployment issues, when using npm link.
+Therefore we discourage using this technic for the time being❗**

 ### Setup the new project
 * add a new "deploy key" in [gitlab](https://gitlab.com/atos-austria/reason/reventless/settings/repository/deploy_token/create#js-deploy-tokens)
 * add "private repository" with the new deploy-token to the new project: `"reventless": "git+https://USER-TOKEN:PASSWORD-TOKEN@gitlab.com/atos-austria/reason/reventless.git"`